THE NEW BOUTIQUE STANDARD

 Every Stitch Begins With Her.

-His wife, Elisauri is Afro-Latina, born in the Caribbean, rooted in Caribbean craft, fluent in the language of fabric and structural designs that lasts.
+His wife, Elisauri, is Afro-Latina, born in the Caribbean, rooted in Caribbean craft, fluent in the language of fabric and structural designs that last.

 She is the origin, owner, the Apex.